Dave Hobson

-David Lee Hobson (born October 17, 1936) is an American lawyer and politician of the Republican Party who served as a U.S. representative from the seventh congressional district of Ohio from 1991 to 2009.
+David Lee Hobson (October 17, 1936 – October 6, 2024) was an American lawyer and politician of the Republican Party who served as a U.S. representative from the seventh congressional district of Ohio from 1991 to 2009.

 Early life and education

-Hobson was born in Cincinnati, Ohio and graduated from Withrow High School in 1954.
+Hobson was born in Cincinnati, Ohio, and graduated from Withrow High School in 1954.
 He received a Bachelor of Arts degree from Ohio Wesleyan University (Delaware, Ohio) in 1958 and a law degree from Ohio State University (Columbus, Ohio) in 1963.
-He served in the Ohio Air National Guard from 1958 to 1963.
-Hobson served as an Ohio state senator from 1982 to 1990, serving as President of the Ohio Senate from 1988 to 1990.
-Hobson was responsible for Ohio's first AIDS law, significant improvements at the state level with regard to mental illness and its treatment, and all of the significant health legislation during his service in the Senate.
+He served in the Ohio Air National Guard from 1958 to 1963, and was inducted into the Ohio Veterans Hall of Fame.
+Hobson served as an Ohio state senator from 1982 to 1990, serving as President of the Ohio Senate from 1988 to 1990 and as a majority whip.
+Hobson was responsible for Ohio's first AIDS law and grants for treatments for Alzheimer's disease.

 Congress

 In 1990, after Mike DeWine left his seat in the U.S. House of Representatives to become Lieutenant Governor of Ohio, Hobson was elected to replace him.
-It was the second time Hobson had succeeded DeWine; he'd followed DeWine into the Ohio Senate.
+It was the second time Hobson had succeeded DeWine; he had followed DeWine into the Ohio Senate.
 Hobson began serving in the House in 1991 (102nd Congress), and was reelected eight times without serious difficulty.
 Hobson was the assistant majority whip for the 110th Congress.
-Hobson is a member of the Republican Main Street Partnership and is considered to be a moderate Republican.
+Hobson was a member of the Republican Main Street Partnership and was considered to be a moderate Republican.

 As a congressman, some of Hobson's primary concerns were improving health care, controlling government spending and balancing the budget, and strengthening national security.
-Hobson also believed that Congress must help to stimulate the economies of former industrial towns who have seen factories leave.
+Hobson also believed that Congress needed to help stimulate the economies of former industrial towns which had seen factories leave.
+He sought to privatize military housing and fund military research at the Wright-Patterson Air Force Base, which was in his district, and helped to establish the Ohio Western Reserve National Cemetery and Glenn Research Center.
+He also secured funding for a memorial at the Normandy American Cemetery and Memorial for American soldiers killed in World War II.

+Hobson served in the House Committee on Appropriations, and became the top Republican on the Military Construction and Energy-Water subcommittees.
+He opposed several attempts by the administration of George W. Bush to fund a bunker buster.